NiharikaRindhe/ECHO-VOICE/README.md

 # Voice Commands
-I bought an Android Head Unit (Ainavi H6/AliExpress) for my Toyta Auris, as the factory Head Unit was very limited.
+I bought an Android Head Unit (Ainavi H6/AliExpress) for my Toyta Auris, as the factory Toyota Head Unit was very limited.

-The Ainavi H6 Head Unit works fine, but it ships with a version of Google Assistant that is not very multilingual.
+The Ainavi H6 works fine, but for whatever reason (cost?) it ships with a version of Google Assistant that is not very multilingual, at least not in terms of Speech Recognition.
+Firstly, Speech Recognition is tied to the System Language (which I'd prefer to be English).
+Secondly, it lacks Finnish Language Voice Recognition support (I live in Finland).
+It therefore gets tricky to Voice Control Navigation to a Finnish address.
-When asking it to navigate to a specific addresse, it does not recognize the addresse when spoken in Finnish or Swedish.
-It is also tied to the System Language (which I prefer to be English).

-As a workaround I coded a custom Android App for controlling things via speech that uses Google SpeechRecognizer, hence it supports more languages then the pre-installed version of the Google Assistant and is not limited to the Android System Language.
+As a workaround I coded a custom Android App for Voice Control that uses Android SpeechRecognizer (https://developer.android.com/reference/android/speech/SpeechRecognizer) for commanding various tasks.
+It supports Voice Recognition with a configurable extra language, in addition to the System Language.

 ## Demo Video
 [![Demo video](https://img.youtube.com/vi/6ozP9WjGnLo/0.jpg)](https://www.youtube.com/watch?v=6ozP9WjGnLo)

 ## Known Issues
-- The App works well when the background noise level is low, however speech recognition **is not very accurate** when there's loads of background noise (AC, driving with high speed etc).
+The App works well when the background noise level is low, however speech recognition is **not very good** when there's loads of background noise (fan/Air Conditioner, driving with high speed, etc).